-YELLOW, 3 Points GREEN, 4 to 5 Points Summarizes issue/goal, though some aspects are incorrect or confused Clearly identifies the challenge and subsidiary, embedded, or implicit Nuances and key details are missing or glossed over. aspects of the issue/goal.
-Identifies integral relationships essential to analyzing the issue/goal.
-Summarizes issue/goal, though some aspects are incorrect or confused.
-Nuances and key details are missing or glossed
+RED, 1 to 2 Points YELLOW, 3 Points GREEN, 4 to 5 Points Does not attempt to or Summarizes issue/goal, Clearly identifies the fails to identify and though some aspects are challenge and subsidiary, summarize issue/goal incorrect or confused. embedded, or implicit accurately.
+Nuances and key details aspects of the issue/goal. are missing or glossed Identifies integral over. relationships essential to analyzing the issue/goal.